-where $\vect{n}_t^k \in \mathbb{R}^d$ is the $d$-dimensional effective uplink noise vector for decoding client $k$'s model at time $t$.
+where $\vect{n}_t^k \in \mathbb{R}^d$ is the $d$-dimensional uplink \emph{effective noise} vector for decoding client $k$'s model at time $t$.
 We assume that $\vect{n}_t^k$ is a zero-mean random vector consisting of IID elements with bounded variance:

-We again note that the uplink communication model in Eqn.~\eqref{eqn:ulnoisevar} is very general in the sense that (1) only bounded variance is assumed as opposed to the specific noise distribution; and (2) the effective noise variances, $\{\sigma^2_{t,k}\}$, can be different for different clients and at different rounds.
+We again note that the uplink communication model in \eqref{eqn:ulnoisevar} is very general in the sense that (1) only bounded variance is assumed as opposed to the specific noise distribution; and (2) the effective noise variances, $\{\sigma^2_{t,k}\}$, can be different for different clients and at different rounds.

-Two different choices of the vector $\vect{x}_t^k$ for model upload are considered in this paper. \begin{enumerate} \item \textbf{Model Transmission (MT).} The $K$ participating clients upload the latest local models $\vect{w}_t^k$: Following \eqref{eqn:ulnoise}, the server receives the updated local model of client $k$ as
+Unlike in the download phase where the model itself is transmitted to clients, two different choices of the vector $\vect{x}_t^k$ for model upload are considered in this paper. \begin{enumerate} \item \textbf{Model Transmission (MT).} The $K$ participating clients upload the latest local models: $\vect{x}_t^k = \vect{w}_t^k$.
+Following \eqref{eqn:ulnoise}, the server receives the updated local model of client $k$ as